 Q: How can I purchase tickets?

-A: General Public tickets for the NFR may be purchased through www.UNLVTickets.com, the StubHub – The Official Fan to Fan Marketplace, or the Official NFR On-site Ticket Exchange located at Cowboy Christmas.
+A: General Public tickets for the NFR may be purchased through www.UNLVTickets.com or StubHub – The Official Fan to Fan Marketplace (www.StubHub.com or their booth located at Cowboy Christmas).

 Q: What is a Mad Dash Ticket?

-A: The Mad Dash ticket program offers rodeo fans an opportunity to purchase a balcony ticket for a sold out performance.
-These can be purchased directly from the Thomas and Mack Center Box Office, by calling UNLV Tickets or visiting their website at www.UNLVTickets.com.
+A: The Mad Dash ticket program offers rodeo fans an opportunity to purchase a balcony ticket for a sold-out performance.
+These can be purchased directly from the Thomas & Mack Center Box Office, by calling UNLV Tickets or visiting their website at www.UNLVTickets.com.
 These tickets allow the bearer entrance onto the concourse.
 The bearer may then locate an open seat in the BALCONY AREA ONLY or watch the live action on large video screens in the Cowboy Corral (Cox Pavilion) or The ‘Shoe.
 The bearer may sit in any open balcony seat unless the original ticket holder claims that seat.
-If within 30 minutes after the rodeo starts, you are unable to find an open balcony seat, you may continue to view the rodeo from the Cowboy Corral or The ‘Shoe or your money will be refunded at the Thomas and Mack Center Box Office, less processing fees.
+If within 30 minutes after the rodeo starts, you are unable to find an open balcony seat, you may continue to view the rodeo from the Cowboy Corral or The ‘Shoe or your money will be refunded at the Thomas & Mack Center Box Office, less processing fees.
 Refunds end promptly at 7:15pm PT every performance.
 It is discouraged to purchase Mad Dash tickets through any other outlet other than UNLV Tickets for a refund will only be given to the original purchaser.

 Q: At what age does a child require a ticket?

-A: Children of the age three (3) and younger do not require a ticket provided the child is capable of sitting on the parent or guardian’s lap.
+A: Children age three (3) and younger do not require a ticket provided the child is capable of sitting on the parent or guardian’s lap.

 Q: I've already purchased my tickets.
 Where are my seats?